VictorAndres20/readme-notes/Node/Microfrontend/README.md

             name: 'featureX', // Name of module that is going to be fetch by HOST
             filename: 'remoteEntry.js', // name of file that is going to be fetch by HOST
             exposes: {
-                './FeatureXIndex': './src/index' // Name of file called in bootstrap container files :and: ource code location to be exposed
+                './FeatureXIndex': './src/bootstrap' // Name of file called in bootstrap container files :and: ource code location to be exposed
             },
+            shared: [ // Share node imports that this microfrentend has and maybe other microfrontends have!
+                'faker'
+            ],
         }),  ----> THIS FEDERATION END
         // For automatically imports in public/index.html
         new HtmlWebpackPlugin({